Adaptive circular deconvolution by model selection under unknown error distribution: Adaptive estimation

-The following result shows that even without any prior knowledge on the error density $\edf$, the fully adaptive penalized estimator automatically attains the optimal rate in the super smooth case and in the ordinary smooth case as far as $p-s\geq a$.
-Recall that the computation of the dimension parameter $\hk$ given in~\eqref{eq:8} involves the sequence $(\Cy_n^u)_{n\geq 1}$, which in our illustration satisfies $\Cy_n^u \asymp n^{1/(2s)}$ since $\omega_{j} = |j|^{2s}$, $j\geq1$. \begin{prop} \ii\ Assume that we have independent iid.\ $Y$- and $\epsilon$-samples of size~$n$ and~$m$, respectively.
-Consider the estimator~$\hxdf^{(s)}_{\hk}$ given in~\eqref{def:est:s} with~$\hk$ defined by~\eqref{eq:8}. \begin{itemize} \item[{\bf[os]}] In the ordinary smooth case with $p-s>a$ we obtain
+The following result shows that without any prior knowledge on the error density $\edf$, the adaptive penalized estimator automatically attains the optimal rate in the cases {[o-s]} and {[s-o]} and in the case {[o-o]} if $p-s> a$.
+Recall that the computation of the dimension parameter $\hk$ given in \eqref{eq:8} involves the sequence $\Cy^\circ$, which in our illustration satisfies $\Cy_n^\circ \asymp n^{1/(2s)}$.